 Plus, to my knowledge, you can’t easily replicate that stone-baked pizza look and taste in a home oven without the special pizza-baking cordierite stones.

-There’s a reason stone-baked pizza is a THING, because it has to involve baking the pizza on a stone 🙂
+There’s a reason stone-baked pizza is a THING, because it has to involve baking the pizza on a pizza stone 🙂

 Solo Stove Pi’s key features